Nuclear electric rocket: United States

+SNAP-10A, launched into orbit by USAF in 1965, was the first use of a nuclear reactor in space and of an ion thruster in orbit.

 A 1963 paper by Myron Levoy proposed a hybrid nuclear-electric engine design, which would have been able to work both in open-cycle mode as a nuclear thermal engine during mission phases requiring high thrust, as well as in closed-cycle mode as a nuclear-electric engine with low thrust, but high efficiency during remaining mission phases.
 The proposed application of this engine design was for a fast human-crewed round-trip mission to Mars.

 In 2001, the Safe affordable fission engine was under development, with a tested 30 kW nuclear heat source intended to lead to the development of a 400 kW thermal reactor with Brayton cycle gas turbines to produce electric power.
 Waste heat rejection was intended to be accomplished using low-mass heat pipe technology.
 Safety was intended to be assured by a rugged design.

 Project Prometheus was an early 2000s NASA study on nuclear electric spacecraft.

 Kilopower is the latest NASA reactor development program, but is intended for surface use only.

+Proposed cuts by the second Donald Trump administration in the FY2026 budget has no funding for nuclear electric propulsion and nuclear thermal propulsion, raising the possibility that, given the current political climate, NTP and NEP could be banned, with all research could possibly be destroyed.

-Russia
+Soviet Union and Russia

+US-A satellite series, launched by into orbit by the USSR, included Kosmos 1818 and Kosmos 1867 in 1987, using the TOPAZ nuclear reactor and a "Plazma-2 SPT" Hall-effect thruster.

 The TEM project started in 2009 with the goal of powering a Mars engine.